Brazilian Swimming Twins Bia & Branca Feres Are Twice As Nice In Daisy Dukes

 In addition to swimming, the two work as models and actresses.
 They also have a growing fandom on Instagram, where the two currently boast over 766,000 followers.

 Their popularity is understandable considering their numerous pictures in both bikinis and other sizzling ensembles.
-For example, a picture from three days ago shows the duo hugging while wearing white lacy bralettes and tie-up daisy dukes while on a picturesque beach.
+For example, a picture from three days ago shows the duo hugging while wearing white lacy bralettes and tie-up Daisy Dukes while on a picturesque beach.

-The picture insanely popular with fans, and earned the two over 9,000 likes and more than 300 comments.
+The picture was insanely popular with fans, and earned the two over 9,000 likes and more than 300 comments.

 Though a majority of the comments were in Portuguese, there were a number of English ones too, complimenting the twins for the beauty.